 Whisk the egg yolks in a medium bowl and set aside.

-Remove from heat.
+Once the cornstarch mixture has thickened up well (consistency of Cream of Wheat) remove from heat.
 Take a spoonful of the cornstarch mixture and whisk it into the beaten egg yolks to temper the yolks.
 Continue to whisk in spoonfuls of the cornstarch mixture until you've used about half of the cornstarch mixture.

 Remove from heat and stir in the lemon juice, lemon zest, and butter.

-3 Preheat oven to 325°F.
+Turn the oven temperature down to 325°F.

 Whisk together 1/2 cup plus 2 tablespoons of sugar and 1/4 teaspoon of cream of tartar, set aside.
 (If you do not have cream of tartar, instead add a teaspoon of white vinegar to the egg whites with the vanilla in the next step.)

 Place egg whites and 1/2 teaspoon vanilla extract in the bowl of your mixer.
 Start beating the egg whites on low speed and gradually increase the speed to medium.